Héctor Zepeda

-Héctor Andrés Zepeda Hernández (born 1 November 1997) is a Mexican gridiron football offensive lineman who played college football at the Monterrey Institute of Technology and Higher Education (ITESM), where he won two national championships.
+Héctor Andrés Zepeda Hernández (born 1 November 1997) is a Mexican professional football offensive lineman.
+He played college football at the Monterrey Institute of Technology and Higher Education (ITESM), where he won two national championships with the Borregos Salvajes Monterrey.
 He was selected to participate in the National Football League (NFL)'s International Player Pathway Program (IPPP) in 2022 and 2023.
-Zepeda was also drafted by the Ottawa Redblacks of the Canadian Football League (CFL) in the first round of the 2022 CFL Global Draft.
+Zepeda was also drafted by the Ottawa Redblacks in the first round of the 2022 CFL Global Draft.

 Early life

-Zepeda was born in Ensenada, Baja California, but moved to Tijuana soon afterward due to his father's job.
+Zepeda was born in Ensenada, Baja California, and moved to Tijuana soon afterward due to his father's job.
 He played indoor soccer and basketball as a child.
 He also competed in sport shooting, winning a gold medal in the 13–14-year-old category at the 2011 Olimpiada Nacional (National Olympics).
 Zepeda began playing American football at the age of 14; his middle school physical education teacher convinced him to join the team, which he coached.
 He subsequently played football in high school at the Instituto México in Tijuana.
 He was selected to an OEFA all-star team that defeated Borregos Prepa Tec 28–0 in the third annual Tazón OEFA-CONADEIP in 2014.